spinnaker/orca/README.md

 # Keiko

-Keiko is a simple queueing library originally built for Spinnaker's Orca µservice.
+Keiko is a simple, at-least-once queueing library originally built for Spinnaker's Orca µservice.

 ## Concepts